 Several things add moisture to the air in our homes.
-Breathing and perspiration adds 3 pints of water per person into the air every day.
+Breathing and perspiration add 3 pints of water per person into the air every day.
 In fact, every activity that uses water increases the level of moisture in the air.
 This includes cooking, laundry, taking showers, and washing dishes.

 Damp air in your home may not seem like the most pressing issue in the world.
 However, it can lead to more serious problems including mold, rotting wood, and insect infestation.
 It’s potential threats like these that make controlling the humidity in your home so important.

 Ventilation is the key in allowing moisture and humidity to escape your home.
-Houses are now made tighter than ever; with housewrap, insulation and well-crafted windows from Harvey Building Products, proper steps need to be taken to control humidity.
+Houses are now made tighter than ever; with house-wrap, insulation and well-crafted windows from Harvey Building Products, proper steps need to be taken to control humidity.

 Tips to increase air circulation:

-• Turn on vents when using gas burners and clothes dryers
+- Turn on vents when using gas burners and clothes dryers

-• Install exhaust fans in the kitchen, bathrooms, and laundry room
+- Install exhaust fans in the kitchen, bathrooms, and laundry room

-• Use a dehumidifier
+- Use a dehumidifier

-• Install a roof ridge vent and soffit for attic ventilation
+- Install a roof ridge vent and soffit for attic ventilation

-• Install foundation vents
+- Install foundation vents

 Wood, plaster, cement, and other building materials produce a great deal of moisture.
 Concrete foundations can take up to a year to completely dry out.
 Rapid drops in temperature can also create temporary condensation problems during the heating season.